Robotic art: Robotic art exhibitions

 Since 2002, ArtBots has put on robotic art exhibitions featuring the work of robotics artists from around the world.
 Participants in each show are selected from responses to an open call for works; works are selected to represent a broad and inclusive cross-section of the tremendous range of creative art and robotics activity.

-In 2004, the European Capital of Culture Lille 2004 presented Robots!, an exhibition featuring a multitude of robots, anthropomorphs, zoomorphs, phytomorphs, or amorphs from international artists such as Chico MacMurtrie, Dead Chickens with their robotic monsters, Theo Jansen and his giant powered by wind sculptures, as well as robots from various researchers working at Massachusetts Institute of Technology (MIT) and at the Humanoid Robotics Institute of Waseda University in Tokyo.

 In 2008, a citywide exhibition of ten large-scale, outdoor robotic artworks called "BigBots" was held in Pittsburgh, Pennsylvania.
 The exhibition included work at The Andy Warhol Museum, the Pittsburgh Center for the Arts, the Carnegie Museum of Art, and the Mattress Factory museum of installation art and pieces by Golan Levin, Grisha Coleman, Matt Barton and Jacob Ciocci, Ian Ingram, and Osman Khan.
 One of the pieces, "Green Roof Roller Coaster," a robotic roller-coaster for plants by Gregory Witt and Joey Hays that let the plants decide when they wanted to go for a ride, remains on the roof of the Children's Museum of Pittsburgh to this day.

 An exhibition titled "Robotic Art" held at the Cité des sciences et de l'industrie in Paris in 2014–2015.
 Monumental robotic artworks were presented, including Jean Michel Bruyère's Le Chemin de Damastès, a 50 m kinetic sculpture composed by 21 computer-animated hospital-type beds, the Chico MacMurtrie's Totemobile, a fullscale Citroën DS which transformed in a few minutes to an 18-meter-high totem, and two artworks by Shiro Takatani and Christian Partos specially conceived for the 3D Water Matrix, a robotic interface designed to create and display animated and three-dimensional liquid.